-After you install the Python agent package and create a config file, the Python agent must be integrated with your application.
+After you install the Python agent package and create a config file, New Relic's Python agent must be integrated with your application.
 This step allows the agent to capture and report your application's important functions and web requests.

 There are two integration methods:

-- Running the admin script via command line: This method is recommended because it is easy and doesn't require making changes to your app code.
+- Running the admin script via command line: We recommend this method because it is easy and doesn't require making changes to your app code.

-- Manual integration: If, for whatever reason, you cannot use the admin script method, you can manually initialize the Python agent in your app code.
+- Manual integration: If you cannot use the admin script method, you can manually initialize the Python agent in your app code.

 For a simple explanation of how to use the admin script via the command line, see the integration section of the advanced install instructions.
 Here are instructions with more details and context.

 newrelic-admin admin script prefixes the command you use to start your WSGI server or web app.
 This script works by wrapping your startup command and listening for certain function classes used by common frameworks.
 (To instrument functions and methods that are not instrumented by default, use custom instrumentation.)

 New command form

 The following examples give instructions for a Bourne-style shell.
 You may need to adjust these instructions for a different shell.